Philosophy

 Cultural Responsibility

 The Professional Culture Framework is more than a set of tools.
-It is a model of how professional identity forms, how culture shapes that formation, and what becomes possible when the conditions are right.
+It is a model of how professional identity forms, how culture shapes that formation, and what becomes possible when students have both the conditions and the orienting practice to develop intentionally as professionals.

 What This Framework Believes About Learning